16. Flutter

 No StatefulWidget Needed

-With Provider, state updates happen in the model via notifyListeners()
+With Provider, state updates happen in the model via notifyListeners().
+No need for setState() or StatefulWidget.

 Provider Organization